-Second, tilting the lens left, right, up, and down alters the parts of the scene that are in and out of focus.
-It takes a bit of experimentation to get the hang of this, so don’t be afraid to take many images while honing your freelensing skills.
+Second, tilting the lens left, right, up, and down adjusts the parts of the scene that are in and out of focus.
+It takes experimentation to get the hang of this, so don’t be afraid to take quite a few images when first starting out.

 Third, any gaps between the lens and the camera allow for light leaks.
 This can result in very interesting effects (but be careful not to overdo it!).
-To minimize light leaks, cup your hand around the lens so as to block out the light.
+To minimize light leaks, cup your hand tightly around the lens.

-When it comes to freelensing, your camera’s metering system is going to be nearly useless.
-The proper exposure depends on the size of the gap between the camera and the lens, so you will always need to drastically underexpose if you use your camera’s meter.
-I often take a few experimental shots, incrementally increasing the shutter speed (and checking the image on the LCD), until I reach an exposure that I like.
+Pro tip: When freelensing, your camera’s metering system is essentially useless.
+I often take a few experimental shots, incrementally increasing the shutter speed (and checking the image on the LCD), until I reach an exposure I like.

 1. Use freelensing to create spectacular backgrounds

-One of my favorite things about freelensing is that it can generate stunning backgrounds.
-The shifted plane of focus causes greater subject/background separation, so the bokeh can be truly impressive.
+One of my favorite things about freelensing is that it can generate stunning backdrops.
+The shifted plane of focus causes greater subject/background separation, and the bokeh effect is often impressive.

-You can also work with a shaded subject and a background lit by direct sunlight.
+You can also work with a shaded subject, especially if the background is lit by direct sunlight:

 2. Find a point of focus

-Freelensing can be an exhilarating experience, as subjects that you’ve shot a hundred times will seem brand new.
-However, it’s important not to get too caught up in the uniqueness of freelensing, and focus on how the effect can be best used to create strong images.
+Freelensing can be an exhilarating experience; often, subjects that you’ve shot a hundred times will seem brand new.
+But don’t get so caught up in the uniqueness of freelensing that you forget to create strong compositions!

-To this end, find a focal point.
-This might be a flower, an insect, or some leaves.
+My advice?
+Find a focal point.
+This might be a flower, a rock, some leaves, or a person’s eye.
 Use this point of focus to anchor your shot.
-Ensure that you’re tilting the lens so as to render that point of focus sharp, and the rest of the scene out of focus.
+Carefully tilt your lens so the point of focus is tack sharp.
+(It’s okay to let the rest of the scene turn blurry!).